UUDigitalHumanitieslab/theaterdramaturgiebank/docs/README.rst

 Adding a collection
 -------------------
 You can add collections via the *Posts* section of the dashboard.
 Create a new post by clicking the *Add New* button.
 In the right part of the window, select *Collection* as category.
-Make sure to use the **exact same title** that is used for records to be able to show records linked to a collection.
+Make sure to use the **exact same slug** that is used for records to be able to show records linked to a collection.

 Make sure to fill out all required fields (marked by a red asterisk) and click the blue *Publish* button to add the person to the website.
 You can also save a draft by clicking the grey *Save draft* button.